myossifov/mercari-e-commerce-big-data-project/README.md

 \+---------------+-----------------------------------------------------+------------------+------------------+
 The second model with slightly more tuned hyperparameters performs slightly better than the first decision tree classifier model.
 However, the improvement is only about 2 percent and is still lower than we would like.
 c.)
-This is likely due using the entropy splitting criterion which
+Decision tree 2 preforms the best but the improvement in marginal.
+The marginal improvement is likely due using the entropy splitting criterion which is much better at dealing with imbalanced class distributions when compared to the default gini splitting criterion. d.)
-d.)
 We will likely use XGBoost for our next models due to it being effective on datasets with highly imbalanced classes such as the one we are using.
+Though considering that a decision tree classifier did moderately well considering how noisy and imbalanced this dataset is, we will also consider using a random forest classifier to see if we can get a better accuracy score than 60%.

 4.)
 For the first distributed model, we trained a Decision Tree Classifier to predict whether a user action would lead to buy\_comp (purchase \[1\] or non-purchase \[0\]).
 We use price-based and categorical features for our model, which achieved about 60% validation accuracy.
 This is better than random guessing for a binary classification task like buy\_comp, so it provides a useful baseline for predicting purchases, but better tuning or stronger models would most likely be needed to improve performance.